 British rule in Bengal was thus established over the whole province upon the best of titles.
-The defines of the settlement of Calcutta and the vindication of the lawful claims, after the outrage of the "Black Hole," were followed by the emperor's firman which conferred upon the British merchants the rights and duties of governing the province.
-The extent of the emperor's grant was so large that it included not metely the province of Bengal as now known and Sylfiet and Goalpara, but it laid the foundations of the 'adjoining province, which has next to be described.
+The defence of the settlement of Calcutta and the vindication of its lawful claims, after the outrage of the "Black Hble," were followed by the emperor's firman which conferred upon the British merchants the rights and duties of governing the province.
+The extent of the emperor's grant was so large that it included not merely the province of Bengal as now known and Assam, but it laid the foundations of the adjoining province, which has next to be described.

 37. The North-Western Provinces.
 The very name which this province still bears throws light upon the policy which the British company desired to pursue.
-When Bengal was granted to the British, its population rapidly grew rich and prosperous under their rule.
+When Bengal was granted to5 the British, its population rapidly grew rich and prosperous under their rule.
 Unfortunately the country beyond it remained a prey to anarchy and civil war.
-The merchants who had acquired Bengal had no wish to extend their responsibilities, but in order to protect their possessions they were drawn into wars with the Marathas, and then with the Nepalese.
-They had created a kingdom of Oudh in the hope that a strong and friendly power might prove a good neighbour, and protect its own as well as the company's frontier from attack.
-The king of Oudh disappointed their hopes, and the armies of Sindhia and Holkar took the field against a British force under Lord Lake The results of the arrangements made with Oudh, and of the defeat of the Marathas in 1805, were the cession and conquest of certain districts which were called the "ceded and conquered districts."
-British authority was extended to the Sutlej in 1808; the hill-tracts of Kumaon, Garhwal, and Dehra Din were taken from their Gurkha invaders in 1816; and the Sagar and Nerbada territories (afterwards incorporated in the Central Provinces) were surrendered by Negpur in 1811.
-The province of Oudh, which had been, about 1732, carved out of the decaying Moghal empire by the Wazir, was annexed in 1856, and in 1877 it was united with the North-Western Provinces. whose Lieutenant-Governor is also styled Chief Commissioner of Oudh and has his headquarters at Allahabad.
+The merchants who had acquired Bengal had no wish to extend their nosponsibilities, but in order to protect their possessions they were drawn into wars with the Marathas, and then with the Nepalese They had created a kingdom of Oudh in the hope that a streng and friendly power might prove agood neighbour, and protect its own as well as the company's frontier from attack.
+The king of Oudh disappointed their hopes, and the armies of Sindhia and Holkar took the field against a British force under Lord Lake The results of the arrangements made with Oudh, and of the defeat of the Marathas, were the cession and conquest of certain districts which were called the "ceded and conquered districts."
+The war with Nepal added to them some hill-tracts, and two years later an attack upon the residency at Sitabaldi led to the deposition of the ruler of Nagpur, and a further addition of some southern districts to those previously ceded or conquered.
+The final break up of Oudh linked that state to the districts mentioned, and after the mutiny the North-Western Provinces transferred the Sagar and Nerbada territories to a new province in the south called the Central Province, and handed over Dethi to the Punjab.
+The seat of its government was moved from Agra to Allahabad.
 For many years the province, which in Akbar's reign was called Allahabad, bore the brunt of frontier defence, and grew in strength under the attacks of enemies from all sides.
-After 1857 it transferred Delhi to the Punjab, but it still retains its old title although the real north-western frontier is far removed from its extreme limits.
-Its area is 107,503 square uiles with 47 millions of people.
+It is now placed under a lieutenant governor, and it still retains its old title although the real north-western frontier is far removed from its extreme limits.
+Its area is 107,503 square miles with 47 millions of people.